When did the club first start.

 It looks like the club was called Devonport Services on a fairly regular basis in the papers from the season 1910 / 1911.

-The significance of the 1912 date mentioned in Fraser Dunbar's book and in the Devon handbook as the clubs beginning seems to be the point were the club became a mixture of officers and men.
+The significance of the 1912 date mentioned in Fraser Dunbar's book and in the Devon handbook as the club's beginning seems to be the point where the club became a mixture of officers and men.

 Prior to this, the 'men' would train and play for either Devon Albion at The Rectory or Plymouth rugby club at South Devon place, whilst the officers played for Devonport Services.